 A plaintiff has two years to file a common law claim for wrongful termination in Virginia but only one year to file claims under the Fraud and Abuse Whistleblower Protection Act.
 As always, you should move as quickly as you can to protect your rights so that you are not barred by any statute of limitations.District of Columbia

 Unlike Virginia, the District of Columbia does not have private sector whistleblower protections.
 However, District of Columbia courts recognize a narrow, three-faceted public policy exception to the traditional at-will doctrine.

 This exception covers an employee who was fired for any of the following: 1) refusing to engage in illegal conduct, 2) exercising a statutory right, or 3) reporting an employer’s illegal conduct.
 To establish a claim of wrongful discharge, an employee must show that the employer’s action violated a policy officially established in a statute or regulation.
 Courts in D.C. use a case-by-case analysis of the employee’s claim of a public policy exception.

-In D.C., the civil action for wrongful discharge is available only when no other remedy for the same underlying allegation is available.
-Therefore, the claim is available only as a last resort where no other claim is provided under federal or D.C. law.
+In D.C., the civil action for wrongful discharge can be pursued only when no other remedy for the same underlying allegation is available.
+Therefore, the claim is available only as a last resort where no other claim is provided for by federal or D.C. law.
 Plaintiffs have three years to file a claim for wrongful termination in the District of Columbia.

-Our lawyers can help you determine if you have been wrongfully terminated in violation of state law.
+Our lawyers can help you determine if you have been wrongfully terminated in violation of Virginia or D.C. law.
 Please contact us for a consultation.